withaarzoo/Interactive-Like-Button-Animation/README.md

 ## Overview

-This project is an interactive like button animation that adds a touch of dynamism to the user experience.
+This project is an interactive like button animation that adds a touch of dynamism to the user experience .
 Inspired by the creative work of Ryan Parag on CodePen, it aims to provide a smooth and visually appealing like button interaction for web applications.

 ## Table of Contents